About National Family Promise

 She turned to the religious community for help, convinced that there were many who shared her concern and that together they could do what they couldn’t do alone.
 Within ten months, eleven area congregations came forward to provide hospitality space within their buildings.
 The local YMCA agreed to provide showers and a day center for families.
 A car dealer discounted a van.

-1986: The first Interfaith Hospitality Network opened its doors.
+1986: The first Interfaith Hospitality Network (IHN) opened its doors.

 As word spread, ten more congregations formed a second Network.
 Programs for transitional housing, childcare, and family mentoring followed — outgrowths of increased awareness and involvement.